How to Identify and Overcome False Humility

 Psychology experts see false humility as an inferiority complex.
 The opposite is a superiority complex.
 Neither is a positive personality trait.

-Inferiority complex means you think low of yourself, while superiority refers to false high self-esteem or a perception you’re above everyone else.
+An inferiority complex means you think low of yourself, while superiority refers to false high self-esteem or a perception that you’re above everyone else.

 dangers of false humility | how to spot false humility | how to overcome false humility